Last updated on February 8, 2023 by Wandering our World

 Seafood is also popular and traditional dishes include Garudhiya (a type of fish soup) and Kulhi boakiba, which is a fish cake made from smoked tuna, coconut, ginger and rice.

-Zanzibar’s cuisine is a real mash-up of influences and styles, which makes it a foodie’s paradise.
+Zanzibar’s cuisine is a real mash-up of influences and styles, which makes it a foodie’s paradise, especially if you like getting out and trying local street food.

 For seafood lovers, one traditional dish to try out is Pepper Shark – which is shark cooked with a variety of locally-grown spices.
 Octopus is another popular seafood eaten here, and octopus boiled with coconut milk can be found on menus up and down the island.